ec-europa/ecl-twig/docs/getting-started.md

 ## PHP Twig

-If you want test components with PHP rendering, please refer ensure you have the required dependencies to work also with the PHP tool-chain, i.e. Composer. (described in the `README.md` of `@ecl-twig/php-renderer`)
+If you want test components with PHP rendering, please ensure that you have the required dependencies to work also with the PHP tool-chain, i.e. Composer.

+Details are included in the `README.md` of `@ecl-twig/php-renderer`.

 Before you run scripts related to the PHP tool-chain, please select the ECL system you want to work with: